John Cain Arena: Naming rights

 During construction, the project was referred to as the Melbourne Park Multi-Purpose Venue.
 When it opened in 2000, a sponsor was immediately assigned naming rights and it became known as the Vodafone Arena.
 This arrangement lasted for eight years.
 On 12 May 2008, it was announced that its name would change to Hisense Arena in a multimillion-dollar deal that was originally supposed to last six years.
 Meanwhile, temporarily throughout the 2006 Commonwealth Games, the Hisense Arena reverted to being called "Multi Purpose Venue" for the duration of the sporting event.
 In 2014 the naming contract with the multinational Hisense was extended for a further three years.
 Despite the contract ending at the conclusion of 2017, Hisense Arena remained the name of the venue for several more months, effectively for free.

 In August 2018, Tennis Australia announced it had bought the naming rights and had elected to call it Melbourne Arena, saying it preferred a non-commercial title "iconic with the city".
 The non-corporate name was to be in effect for five years, though the Victorian Government and Tennis Australia did not rule out extending the arena's name beyond that period.

-On 3 February 2020, Victorian Premier Daniel Andrews announced that the arena would be renamed "John Cain Arena" in honour of John Cain Jr., the late State Premier of Victoria, who is regarded as a critical figure in keeping the Australian Open in Melbourne in the mid-1980s.
+On 3 February 2020, Victorian Premier Daniel Andrews announced that the arena would be renamed "John Cain Arena" in honour of John Cain Jr., the late premier of Victoria, who is regarded as a critical figure in keeping the Australian Open in Melbourne in the mid-1980s.
 The new name came into effect in December 2020.

 Events

-Australian Open
+Tennis

 The roof retracted during a daytime match at the 2007 Australian Open.

 Every year, the venue hosts many matches as part of the Australian Open tennis tournament.
 It has usually only been used for day matches in the first 10 days of the tournament.
 In 2012 the venue began hosting night matches during the first week of the tournament, at the same time as matches being played on the adjacent Rod Laver Arena.
 The first Australian Open match played at the venue was on 15 January 2001 and lasted less than ten minutes, when Monica Seles advanced to the second round after Brie Rippner was felled with injury in the second game of the match.
 The first match completed on the court was Tim Henman's first round win over Hicham Arazi.